ASYNCframework/ASYNCframework/README.md

 # Tests
 ASYNC comes with two asynchronous optimization algorithm, Asynchronous Stochastic Gradient Descent [ASGD](https://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf) and [ASAGA](http://proceedings.mlr.press/v54/leblond17a/leblond17a.pdf) which are located in the `ASYNCsamples` directory:

-- SparkASAGAThread: The synchronous version of SAGA (ASAGA) with history.
+- SparkASAGAThread: The asynchronous version of SAGA (ASAGA) with history.

 - SparkASAGASync: The synchronous version of SAGA with history.